How would you design Google Spreadsheets?

 We spent a year and a half designing ActiveCollab and there is still room for improvement.
 When we say improvement, we mean tiny details that maybe an average user doesn’t notice, but we do.
 But at least we have a strong foundation on which to improve.

-Want to know how we redesigned ActiveCollab from ground up, guided by UX principles?
+Want to know how we redesigned ActiveCollab from the ground up, guided by UX principles?
 Here’s how: Redesigning ActiveCollab